Nutrition and Cancer Prevention

 - Choose whole grains instead of refined grains.

-- If you drink alcohol, consumer no more than 1 drink per day for women and 2 drinks per day for men.
+- If you drink alcohol, consume no more than 1 drink per day for women and 2 drinks per day for men.